fss1/ntp_checker/README.md

 select \* from /.\*/ limit 5
 select value from ntp_offset where time > now() - 1h limit 100
 SELECT last(value) FROM poffset WHERE time > now() - 1h and server =~ /ref_server/
 The select syntax takes the usual now() with d for day w for week.

+CREATE USER god WITH PASSWORD 'keepcalmandcodequietly' WITH ALL PRIVILEGES

 For plotting purposes, the external reference servers become a single plot with the same name defined in $ref_server.